zhugezifang/graphmaker/public/posts/line-graph-maker.en.md

 ![Line Graph Maker](/images/Line-Graph-Maker.jpg)

-## How to create a Line Graph Online?
+## How to create a Line Chart Online?

 you can use this [Graph Maker]() to generate a Line Graph.Firstly,set the x、y axis and the data points.
 Then, you can customize the line graph by changing the color, style, and thickness of the line.
 Finally, you can download the line graph as an image.